-Note: This manual covers the GEL-1061 and the GEP-1061 Gigabit Ethernet switches.
-Other than the difference in port types, and support for PoE, there are no significant differences.
+Note: This manual covers the GEL-1061 Gigabit Ethernet switch, the GEP-1061 Gigabit Ethernet PoE switch, and the GEL 2861 Gigabit Ethernet switch.
+Other than the difference in port count, and support for PoE, there are no significant differences.
 Therefore most of the screen display examples are based on the GEP-1061.